KCreate/leonardschuetz.ch/server/resources/about/0_aboutme/article.md

 # About me

-Hello there, I'm Leonard Schuetz.
+Hello stranger, I'm Leonard Schuetz.
 I'm a 16y old guy, interested in technolgy and design.
 Here I write about stuff I've made and what's on my mind.
-Currently I'm an apprentice at Siemens in Zuerich.
+Currently I'm an apprentice at Siemens in Zürich / Switzerland.

 ![circular-small](%%PATH%%/selfie.jpg)